gandhi21299/Q3T/README.md

 Game description
 -----------------------------------------------------------------

     Quantum tic-tac-toe is a 'quantum generalization' of tic-tac-toe in which the players' moves are superpositions of plays in the classical game.

-Properties:
     - Superposition: the ability of quantum objects to be in two places at once.

     - Entanglement:  the phenomenon where distant parts of a quantum system display correlations that cannot be explained by either timelike causality